Rockin’ On the Point-We had a great time!

 Look at the other side of the coin — how would you feel if you didn‘t call to report your suspicions, and, as a result, failed to prevent a criminal act in your neighbourhood?
 How would you feel if a neighbour failed to prevent a criminal act on your property?

 Even when a crime has already been committed, some people are still reluctant to inform the police.
 Maybe they think it‘s not worth the hassle to report some graffiti or a stolen snow blower.
 Maybe they‘re too embarrassed to admit that they lost money to a disappearing driveway paving salesman or a smooth-talking telemarketer.
 But these are exactly the sorts of crime that your neighbours and the OPP should be made aware of.
 Residents can state that they don‘t want police to visit their home as a result of the call.
-If you don‘t want to call the police, then at least inform your Cottage Watch Coordinator.
+If you don‘t want to call the police, then at least inform your Community Watch Coordinator.
 If people are informed about crimes being committed in their neighbourhoods, they become more vigilant and are less likely to be victimized.

 Typical criminal activities that may occur in your neighbourhood include: